tonysm/bootcamp.turbo-laravel.com/resources/docs/native-setup.md

 There's a lot going on here, and this code doesn't even work yet.
 Let's go piece by piece.

 1. The `startLocation` property should point to your app's default home page.
 In our case, it's the `/chirps` page.
 It could be the `/dashboard`, but we don't have anything there yet;
-2. The `registeredActivities` method should return an empty list of activities in our case.
-That's only used when we have more than one activity in our app, which isn't our case;
+2. The `registeredActivities` method is only used when we have more than one activity in our app, which isn't our case, so we return an empty list;
-3. The `registeredFragments` method will return a list of all fragments in our app.
+3. The `registeredFragments` method will return a list of all fragments in our app to build the navigation graph.
 It's currently empty, but we'll use it in a bit;
 4. The `pathConfigurationLocation` returns the location to the path configuration JSON files.
 This file will have some app specific configurations which can be used for things like feature toggles, but it's also going to have the navigation configuration where we're going to specify which fragments will be used based on the URL pattern (more on that later).
 Our app should must ship with a default `configuration.json` file, but we could also provide a remote URL for the file that we could control dynamically from our backend server;
 5. We're also configuring the WebView to use the `Turbo Native Android` User Agent header so we can detect in the backend that the request is coming from a Turbo Native client (see more [here](https://turbo-laravel.com/docs/1.x/turbo-native))